ethanpg/apartment-alerts/README.md

    signup Sarah, 1 bdrm, $18000.

+(The building manager can also enter this information through a web interface when talking to the applicant over the phone.)

-When the building manager has an apartment available, they can text all waiting applicants at once by sending the message:
+When the building manager has an apartment available, they can text all waiting applicants that meet the income and unit size criteria by sending the message:

     alert <#> bedroom, <income minimum>-<income maximum>. <any additional message>